KennanChan/Revit.Async/README.md

 # Background

-If you have ever encountered a Revit API exception saying "Cannot execute Revit API outside of Revit API context", typically when you want to execute Revit API code from a modeless window, you may need this library to save your life.
+If you have ever encountered a Revit API exception saying, "Cannot execute Revit API outside of Revit API context", typically when you want to execute Revit API code from a modeless window, you may need this library to save your life.

 A common solution for this exception is to wrap the Revit API code using `IExternalEventHandler` and register the handler instance to Revit ahead of time to get a trigger (`ExternalEvent`).